hypercore-cxx/hyper-docs/README.md

 # SYNTAX
-Place tripple forward slashes in front of doc lines.
+Any file can be used as documentation.
+Place tripple forward slashes in front of lines that are to be used as documentation.
 See [this][0] example.

 ```c++
 /// <keyword> ...args